igoratron/trouser/README.md

+Technology:
-This is a Rails 8 application.
+- Rails 8
-It uses sqlite in development and test.
-It uses postresql in production.
+- sqlite in development and test, postresql in production.
+- tailwind css